AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/braze.md

 ![Braze Destination Target Mapping](../../assets/catalog/mobile-engagement/braze/mapping-target.png)

-In the [!UICONTROL Select target field] window, you can choose between three categories of target fields:
+In the [!UICONTROL Select target field] window, you can choose between two categories of target fields:
-* [!UICONTROL Select attributes]: Use this option to map your XDM attributes to standard [!DNL Braze] attributes.
 * [!UICONTROL Select identity namespace]: Use this option to map [!DNL Platform] identity namespaces to [!DNL Braze] identity namespaces.
-* [!UICONTROL Select custom attributes]: Use this option to map XDM attributes to custom [!DNL Braze] attributes that you defined in your [!DNL Braze] account.
-* You can also use this option to rename existing XDM attributes into [!DNL Braze].
+* [!UICONTROL Select custom attributes]: Use this option to map XDM attributes to custom [!DNL Braze] attributes that you defined in your [!DNL Braze] account. <br> You can also use this option to rename existing XDM attributes into [!DNL Braze].
 For instance, mapping a `lastName` XDM attribute to a custom `Last_Name` attribute in [!DNL Braze], will create the `Last_Name` attribute in [!DNL Braze], if it doesn't already exist, and map the `lastName` XDM attribute to it.

 ![Braze Destination Target Mapping Fields](../../assets/catalog/mobile-engagement/braze/mapping-target-fields.png)